Troubleshoot connecting to a project

 Close any open instances of Visual Studio.

-Open a browser and go to one of the following folders, depending on the operating system that's running on your computer:
+Open a browser and go to one of the following folders, depending on the operating system your computer runs on:

 Windows 10 Drive:\Users<i>UserName\AppData\Local\Microsoft\Team Foundation\6.0\Cache